-4. A Colosseum entry ticket offers limited access
+4. A basic Colosseum entry ticket offers limited access

 The cheapest Colosseum ticket lets you through the gate so you can walk around the first two levels on your own.
 It includes one entry each to the Colosseum and the Roman Forum/Palatine Hill.
 It also includes admission to temporary exhibitions at these sights.

 The ticket is valid for 24 hours, so you don’t have to visit all three sites in the same day.
 You can decide in which order you visit the sites included in the ticket.
 The 24 hours start when you access the first monument.